 Harbes Family Farm & Vineyard

 Harbes Family Farm & Vineyard offers fun for everyone in the family.
 Stop by wine tastings in a restored, 100-year-old barn from 11 a.m. - 6 p.m., daily, then check out The Barnyard with events like pig races, hayrides, kids' concerts, watermelon, corn and tomato harvest celebrations and much more!
-Come back in the autumn to take your pick of fun fall activities including apple-picking, pumpkin-picking, hayrides and navigating a huge corn maze.
+The autumn brings fun fall activities including apple-picking, pumpkin-picking, hayrides and navigating a huge corn maze.

 715 Sound Ave.